7th Grade Courses

 Math 7 – Math 7 is designed to assist students in mastering the standards, building a solid math foundation, providing for a smooth middle school transition and establishing academic confidence.
 This class will provide a strong base as students navigate through the secondary math curriculum.
 Course topics include ratios and proportional relationships, the number system (rational numbers), expressions and equations, statistics and probability, and geometry.
 By taking Math 7 in 7th grade, students will then take Math 8 in 8th and be thoroughly prepared to take Algebra I in 9th grade.
 This math sequence will better prepare students for PSSA exams during the 7th and 8th grade.

-English Language Arts – The 7th grade English Language Arts course is designed to provide integrated instruction in reading and writing based on the Pennsylvania Common Core Standards.
+English Language Arts 7 (ELA 7) – English Language Arts 7 (ELA 7) is designed to provide integrated instruction in reading and writing based on the Pennsylvania Common Core Standards.
 In this course, equal attention is allotted to a wide variety of literary and informational texts.
-The students will read and write responses in various genres, including: argumentative, informative/explanatory, narrative, research, and text dependent essays.
+The students will read and write responses in various genres, which may include argumentative, informative/explanatory, narrative, research, and text dependent essays.
 Text analysis and critical thinking skills, such as comparing and contrasting different mediums, is a primary focus.
 Working independently and collaboratively, students will be encouraged to utilize analytical thought in considering resources and ideas they encounter.

-Pre-Honors English Language Arts – The pre-honors grade 7 ELA class is a rigorous thematic exploration of various types of literature, spanning many genres and text-types.
+Pre-Honors English Language Arts 7 – The Pre-Honors ELA 7 class is a rigorous thematic exploration of various types of literature, spanning many genres and text-types.
 The course offers students an opportunity to analyze challenging novels, stories, and non-fiction pieces on a more rapid pace.
 Moreover, students will strengthen their written expression skills by focusing on grammatical elements and producing organized, highly focused writings.
 Students who earn an 88% or higher final course grade will have the opportunity to select Pre-Honors ELA their eighth grade year.